LIS vs. LIMS

 LIS vs LIMS: Data Focus

-LIS is patient-centric and developed to help pathology labs track and process specimen testing to diagnose individual specimens.
+and developed to help pathology labs track and process specimen testing to diagnose individual specimens.
 Whether in an anatomic, clinical, LC/MS, or bio lab, LIS is designed to be HIPAA compliant and support individual specimens while maintaining all the lab data throughout each step of the diagnosing process to deliver a comprehensive report back to a medical facility and/or patient.

 One of the key differences between the two systems is that a LIS focuses on patient information and test results, while a LIMS focuses on test samples.
 In a laboratory, a patient-centric LIS is used to store demographic information, test results, and clinical histories and is integrated directly with electronic health records (EHR) to give doctors and other practitioners immediate access to test results.
 LIS is specifically developed for pathology labs.